SDG Pitch Competition

 Are you a student with great ideas about sustainability?
 Join McMaster’s SDG Pitch Competition to share your big ideas for your team to have a chance to win one of three $2,000 cash prizes!

-All students are invited to participate in McMaster’s first Sustainable Development Goals (SDGs) Pitch Competition on Wednesday, March 8th in the Student Centre from 5:00 – 8:00pm.
+All students are invited to participate in McMaster’s second Sustainable Development Goals (SDGs) Pitch Competition on Wednesday, March 13th in CIBC Hall from 5:00 – 8:00pm.
+Registration for the event will open on Wednesday, March 6th at 6:30pm.

 Deliver a 3-minute pitch on one of the three challenge topics:

-- How can we increase active and sustainable travel before, during, and after Light Rail Transit construction?
+1. How can we improve active and sustainable travel to and from McMaster University?

-Join an information session on March 6th from 5-7pm in Mills Library to learn more about the competition, gain support from academic and industry experts, and learn how to deliver a great pitch.
-Click “REGISTER FOR THE INFO SESSION” above to let us know you’ll be attending.
+Join an information session on March 6th from 5:30pm to 7pm in the DeGroote School Business (DSB) B105 to learn more about the competition, gain support from academic and industry experts, and learn how to deliver a great pitch.
+Register to let us know you’ll be attending.

 Thank you to our collaborators!

-This event is funded by the Office of the Provost, the Office of Sustainability, and the Office of International Affairs, with in-kind contributions and event facilitation by the Academic Sustainability Programs Office, Office of International Affairs, University Advancement, and the McMaster Science Society.
+This event is funded by the Office of the Provost, the Office of Sustainability, and the Office of International Affairs, with in-kind contributions and event facilitation by the Academic Sustainability Programs Office, the Office of International Affairs, and University Advancement.

 Students have the opportunity to form a team and pitch an idea to solve one of three sustainability challenges and help us achieve the United Nations Sustainable Development Goals (UN SDGs).
 This competition is being held during SDG Week Canada.